Smoking or vaping with Crohn's or Colitis

-This information is for anyone who wants to know how smoking tobacco cigarettes may affect Crohn’s Disease, Ulcerative Colitis or Microscopic Colitis.
-It also looks at e-cigarettes (vaping).
+This information is for anyone who wants to know how smoking or vaping may affect Crohn’s Disease, Ulcerative Colitis or Microscopic Colitis.

-There is not enough evidence to know how other tobacco products, such as shisha, affect Crohn’s or Colitis.
-You can find out more about the health risks of other tobacco products on the NHS website.
+There is not much evidence to know how other tobacco products, like shisha or snus, affect Crohn’s or Colitis.
+You can find out about the health risks of other tobacco products on the NHS website.

 Download this information (PDF)